mysto/python-fpe/README.md

 * [NIST Recommendation SP 800-38G Revision 1 (FF3-1)](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-38Gr1-draft.pdf)

-Changes to minimum domain size and revised tweak length have been implemented in this package with both 64-bit and 56-bit tweaks are supported.
+Changes to minimum domain size and revised tweak length have been implemented in this package with support for both 64-bit and 56-bit tweaks.
 NIST has only published official test vectors for 64-bit tweaks, but draft ACVP test vectors have been used for testing FF3-1.
-It is expected the final
-NIST standard will provide updated test vectors with 56-bit tweak lengths.
+It is expected the final NIST standard will provide updated test vectors with 56-bit tweak lengths.

 ## Requires